Using Gazebo Simulator with SITL¶

 Gazebo is a well-known and respected robotics simulator.
 We will be compiling Gazebo from source, because no current release has built-in support for ArduCopter.

 Gazebo support is still under development, as of October 2016.
 If it seems that these instructions are outdated, please open an issue on the ardupilot_wiki github.

 Gazebo is particularly useful for defining autonomous indoor flights or swarms.

-We recommend Ubuntu starting from 14.04.2 (it is working on 16.04 but untest on 16.10) as this is the platform used for testing this approach and is also known to be compatible with SITL.
+We recommend Ubuntu starting from 16.04.2LTS (it is untested on 16.10) as this is the platform used for testing this approach and is also known to be compatible with SITL.

 We will be using a standard version of ArduPilot but a custom fork of Gazebo, until the gazebo plugin gets merge into Gazebo-master.

 Setup your computer to accept software from packages.osrfoundation.org.

 sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list' wget http://packages.osrfoundation.org/gazebo.key -O - | sudo apt-key add - sudo apt-get update sudo apt-get install build-essential cmake git libboost-all-dev mercurial libcegui-mk2-dev libopenal-dev libswscale-dev libavformat-dev libavcodec-dev libltdl3-dev libqwt-dev ruby libusb-1.0-0-dev libbullet-dev libhdf5-dev libgraphviz-dev libgdal-dev